AhmedSamy9821/Serverless_Raffle_App_with_Terraform/README.md

 ## Architecture Overview

-- **Development Environment**: The development environment is designed to showcase the app's features without global distribution, using local resources.
+- **Development Environment**: The development environment is designed to showcase the app's features without global distribution.
 - **Production Environment**: The production environment is globally distributed using CloudFront, ensuring users from any location can access the app efficiently.